boundless-xyz/boundless/contracts/scripts/README.md

    > [!TIP]
    > The `r0vm` binary can be used to double-check that the imageID corresponds to a given elf. e.g., `r0vm --id --elf [elf_path]`

-3. Send deployment transactions for the proof market by running the command again with `--broadcast`.
+3. Send deployment transactions for the market contract by running the command again with `--broadcast`.

    > [!NOTE]
    > When using Fireblocks, sending a transaction to a particular address may require allow-listing it.